visgl/luma.gl/docs/api-guide/transforms.md

-# Transforms
+# Using Transforms

 > Note this documentation has not yet been updated to the luma.gl v9 API

-Transform Feedback operations represent a GPGPU/GPU compute technique where GPU draw calls are configured so that they write some specified outputs from the vertex shaders to (one or more) GPU memory buffers that have been provided by the application.
+Transform  operations represent a GPGPU/GPU compute technique where GPU draw calls are configured so that they write some specified outputs from the vertex shaders to (one or more) GPU memory buffers that have been provided by the application.

  Applications use transform feedback to data processing from CPU to GPU, where multiple parallel execution units will be used for processing.
  Data is handled in form of `Buffer` objects, i.e. data resides in the GPU memory.

 Transform Feedback operations write their output into `Buffer` instances.
 These buffers can then be directly set as attributes on `Model` or `VertexArray` for regular rendering operations.

-Buffers can be read back to the CPU, but this has a high performance penaltyh.
+Buffers can be read back to the CPU, but this has a high performance penalty.
 Ideally, the application's logic can be designed so that CPU access is not required which avoids expensive CPU and GPU sync.

 To run a single transform feedback operation: